xxalenchenxx/EDA_Resource-Constrained-Scheduling/ReadMe.md

 In Heuristic Scheduling of 3-5 cycles, there are only schedule OR operation, but we can realize that <time 2: { de }{  }{  }> dosen't schedule any OR operation in this cycle.
 It wastes resource in this cycle.
 We can observe that it doesn't schedule AND operation {d} to result in more latency.
-Therefore, this is one of drawback of list scheduling.
+Therefore, this is one of drawback of list scheduling- didn't consider other operation!!

 ILP-based Scheduling Result
 1: {b d} {} {c}